 How Much Does an SEO Audit Cost in 2026?
-(Complete Pricing Breakdown)
+Pricing by Site Size + 4-Way Breakdown

 Looking for a cost-effective way to run professional SEO audits?
 CrawlRaven delivers 200+ technical checks starting at $9/month — a fraction of what agencies charge for a single audit.
 Try CrawlRaven free for 14 days →